RakhithJK/dbeaver-cloudbeaver-wiki/Single-Sign-On.md

 2. Add the Proxy User on the same page.
 You can set the current user or add a new one.

-When an AWS user is logged into CloudBeaver using SSO, he has [the Proxy User and the IAM user's identity-based permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_control-access_getfederationtoken.html).
+When an AWS user is logged into CloudBeaver using SSO, it has [the Proxy User and the IAM user's identity-based permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_control-access_getfederationtoken.html).
 The AWS User cannot receive further permissions from the Proxy User than he already has based on the IAM user's identity-based permissions.

-CloudBeaver Enterprise does not keep your authentication information on the server-side and in configuration files.
+CloudBeaver does not keep your authentication information on the server-side and in configuration files.
 Once your session expires, you will need to authenticate again.
 When a user logs out from the application, CloudBeaver also performs a session logout from SAML IdP.